NBISweden/workshop-reproducible-research/docs/git.md

     Note that you can skip the `git fetch`command if you want to and run `git pull` directly.
 The difference is that `fetch` will just update git with the latest information of the remote status, whereas `pull` will try to integrate and sync those changes to your local clone directly.

 * As you have probably noticed, the `git pull` command resulted in a conflict.
 Git tells us about this and suggests that we should fix the conflicts and commit that.
 As always, run `git status` to get an overview!
-You will see that you have, so called, unmerged paths and that the conflicting file is `environment.yml`, since both modified this file.
+You will see that you have, so called, unmerged paths and that the conflicting file is `environment.yml`, since both modified the same line in this file.
 To fix a conflict, open the affected file in a text editor.
 You will see that it now looks something like this:

 ```
   channels: